A-List Authors Clegg Hudson McCartney Novey

 Their choice of words compelled me, their stories inspired me, their narrators elicited empathy in me, their craft made me aware of my own techniques and skills as a writer, their brilliance and commitment to contemporary issues and concerns--the politics of identity, class, gender, justice and resiliency--enlightened my scholarly study of postmodern and contemporary literature.
 And at least one book by each one of these authors is finding their path into my syllabi and pedagogical curriculum.

 My gratitude is boundless queridxs Idra, Alistair, Genevieve and Bill.
 Abrazos.

 Bill Clegg is a literary agent in New York and the author of the bestselling memoirs Portrait of an Addict as a Young Man, and Ninety Days, and the novel Did You Ever Have a Family, which was longlisted by both the National Book Awards and the Man Booker Prize.
-Clegg’s new novel, The End of the Day is scheduled for release on October 6, 2020.
+Clegg’s new novel, The End of the Day new expected release date will be September 29, 2020.
 He has written for The New York Times, Lapham’s Quarterly, New York magazine, The Guardian, and Harper’s Bazaar.

 Pre-Order on Oblong Books & Music https://www.oblongbooks.com/end-of-the-day-signed-bill-clegg